Guidance for Responding to Immigration Enforcement

 This guidance serves as a framework to ensure legal compliance with federal regulations while preserving the rights and privacy of students, staff and faculty.
 Please note, the information is not intended as legal advice.

-It is possible that U.S. Immigration and Customs Enforcement (ICE) officers may seek to engage in enforcement activities on the University’s campuses.
+It is possible that local, state and federal law enforcement, including U.S. Immigration and Customs Enforcement (ICE) officers, may seek to engage in enforcement activities on the University’s campuses.
 Although universities are public institutions with many areas open to the general public, there are also restricted sections that are not accessible to everyone.
-ICE officers are required to follow university protocols to enter restricted spaces.
-Generally, ICE officers may not enter areas with restricted access without a valid judicial warrant.
+Local, state and federal law enforcement must have certain legal documents to enter nonpublic areas of the University, which will be reviewed by the Office of Legal Affairs.

 Public vs. Areas with Limited or Restricted Access: